fredgibbs/fredgibbs.github.io/courses/digital-history/index.md

 - How does the Web (and resources like Wikipedia) change perceptions of history?
 - How can historians engage with these methods to improve information literacy?

 In addressing these questions, we'll draw from contemporary readings in history, public history, historiography, digital humanities, literary studies, media studies, and library and museum studies.
 Along with our readings, we will investigate a variety of digital history, archival, and journalistic projects that feature various digital methods (such as text analysis, mapping, data visualization, and so on).
 We’ll critique the various facets of these projects (data, design, interface, utility, etc.) to understand the technologies and data involved.
-Based on this work, we’ll collaboratively design and publish a website that showcases our rigorous reviews of these digital projects.

 ## Student Learning Outcomes